 Land Acknowledgement by HEC

 Healthcare Excellence Canada (HEC) honours the traditional territories upon which our staff and partners live, work and play.
 We recognize that the standard of living that we enjoy today is the result of the stewardship and sacrifices of the original inhabitants of these territories.
-We must commit to not repeat past mistakes and to work towards more equitable and respectful relationships with First Nations, Inuit, and Métis.
-Acknowledging the territories and the original stewards of these lands is a fundamental responsibility of our organization and part of our commitment to work towards Truth and Reconciliation.
+We must commit to not repeating past mistakes and to work towards more equitable and respectful relationships with First Nations, Inuit and Métis.
+Acknowledging the territories and the original stewards of these lands is a fundamental responsibility of our organization and part of our commitment to work towards truth and reconciliation.

 Our Process and Organizational Journey

-In collaboration with Algonquin Spiritual Advisor and Traditional Teacher Albert Dumont, and Indigenous Consultant and Educator Kelly Brownbill, we developed three resources to enhance our understanding of what a land acknowledgement is and why we acknowledge the territory where we are located: What are land acknowledgements; Traditional Land Acknowledgements; and Contemporary Land Acknowledgements.
-The release of each resource was followed by an opportunity for HEC staff to connect with Albert and Kelly in a safe space, ask questions about the resources and land acknowledgements more broadly.
+In collaboration with Algonquin Spiritual Advisor and Traditional Teacher Albert Dumont, and Indigenous Consultant and Educator Kelly Brownbill, we developed three resources to enhance our understanding of what a land acknowledgement is and why we acknowledge the territory where we are located: What are land acknowledgements?; Traditional Land Acknowledgements; and Contemporary Land Acknowledgements.
+The release of each resource was followed by an opportunity for HEC staff to connect with Albert and Kelly in a safe space and more broadly, ask questions about the resources and land acknowledgements.
 In tandem with this staff learning series, a land acknowledgement for our email signatures and website was drafted.

-Throughout this process we learned that a land acknowledgement is a recognition of the place where you are located and the history that has built and preceded it.
+Throughout this process, we learned that a land acknowledgement built and preceded it.
 In recognizing the distinct traditions and cultures of First Nations, Inuit and Métis individuals and communities, it is important to note that land acknowledgements are historically a First Nations protocol.

-We continue to be grateful for the guidance and support of Monique Manatch, Algonquin Knowledge Keeper, who guides us on unceded, unsurrendered Algonquin territory where the HEC office sits.
+We continue to be grateful for the guidance and support of Monique Manatch, Algonquin Knowledge Keeper, who guides us to be good guests on unceded, unsurrendered Algonquin territory where the HEC office is located.

 To learn more about Healthcare Excellence Canada’s journey towards truth and reconciliation, read our Truth and Reconciliation Action Plan.